numbered-works/numbered-works.github.io/swamp-renewal/swamp-renewal.md

 3. An ancient, locked spellbook.
 4. A doll-sized wax golem under a bell-jar.
 5. A grubby stone goblet.
-6. A lock of Ervind’s hair.
+6. A lock of [Ervind Oblong]’s hair.
 7. A clay model of a tower.
 Removing the gem embedded within causes the hovering elements of Grezell’s tower to fall to earth.
 8. A spyglass granting dark vision.
 9. Goblin skull, arrow-pierced.
 10. An owlet in a cage of reeds.